 A successful sales pipeline yields high conversion rates, fast sales velocity, and a short sales cycle.

 The sales pipeline stages provide a clear roadmap for your sales activities, from prospecting to closing the deal.
-Each stage serves a specific purpose and requires focused attention to move leads through the pipeline.
+Each stage serves a to move leads through the pipeline.

 Iustina is a curious copywriter with an analytical mind and a demonstrated history in the advertising industry.
 She likes mixing words with data and is passionate about human behavior.
 When she's not at her work desk, you'll probably find her enjoying refreshing tea flavors, spilling stories on paper, or binge-watching true-crime documentaries.